YouVersion

-YouVersion (also known as Bible.com or the Bible App) is an online and mobile Bible platform published for Android, iOS, Windows Phone, and many other operating platforms.
-In 2022, according to YouVersion, its Bible App features 2,863 Bible versions in 1,868 languages, audio Bibles, offline capabilities, as well as over 800 Bible plans and devotionals.
+YouVersion (also known as Bible.com or the Bible App) is an online and mobile Bible platform published for web, Android, iOS, Windows Phone, and many other operating platforms.

+In 2023, according to YouVersion, its Bible App features over 3,000 Bible versions in over 2,000 languages, audio Bibles, offline capabilities, as well as over 800 Bible plans and devotionals.

 History

-YouVersion was founded in 2008 by Bobby Gruenewald and Life.Church.
+YouVersion was founded as a website in 2007 and one of the first phone apps in 2008 by Bobby Gruenewald and Life.Church.
 Since at least 2012, it has been sponsored by David Green, the billionaire founder and owner of Hobby Lobby Stores, Inc. In April 2014, YouVersion released version 5 of the Bible App, which added features for community engagement and scripture discussion.
 In April 2016, The Bible App became available on the Apple Watch allowing users to read the Verse of the Day, view trending verses, and access their own Verse Images, Bookmarks, and Highlights.
 By April 2017, YouVersion had been downloaded over 268 million times and offered 1492 versions of the Bible in 1074 languages.
 In March 2017, YouVersion launched a service using Google Assistant on Google Home devices, enabling users to request Bible verses based on their moods and emotions.
 In November 2021, YouVersion reached 500 million downloads.

-Controversy
+By 2025, the number of installs had reached nearly one billion.

+Criticism

-YouVersion has been accused of over collecting data from its users since 2013.
-As recently as 2019, the Android version of the app was requiring access to all the users contact information (their address book) and the users GPS location.
+YouVersion has been accused of over-collecting data from its users since 2013.
+As recently as 2019, the Android version of the app was requiring access to all the user's contact information (their address book) as well as the user's GPS location.
 YouVersion has updated their privacy policies as of April 2, 2022.